-The Ensembling tab allows you to configure the 4 available segments: very good, good, medium, low.
+The Thresholds tab allows you to configure the 4 available segments: very good, good, medium, low.
 You can set the thresholds defining what is the minimum score for each threshold.

 For example here, any lead or account with a score

 - above 150 (included) will have a customer fit segment Very good

 - above 80 (included) but strictly below 150 (i.e. between 80 and 149) will have a customer fit segment Good

 - above 30 (included) but strictly below 80 (i.e. between 30 and 79) will have a customer fit segment Medium